 Any usable body panels are then sent to our wet-blasting facility.
 Every bit of paint and body rust is removed from these components while applying a rust prevention inhibitor.
-Finally, chassis, body panels, and any related components are sorted and stored in restoration cubbies designated solely for each project.
+Finally, the body panels and any related components are sorted and stored in restoration cubbies designated solely for each project.

 With the chassis stripped of paint and aligned back to factory specs, it passes onto the Fabrication Team.
 This is where we reinforce certain frame components and make the structural changes needed to take on the upgraded engine, transmission, steering and suspension setup.
 Then it is galvanized in molten zinc to prevent future corrosion, powder coated, and painted.

-In parallel with that, our Body Work team is busy modifying or re-creating steel body panels - by hand - based on the particulars of the project.
+In parallel with the final chassis work, our Body Work team is busy modifying or re-creating steel body panels - by hand - based on the particulars of the project.
 As of 2019, a typical project involves using 40% of the original body panels, and 60% new fabricated pieces made of galvanized steel.